-Michael Hackett is a professor in the School of Theater, Film and Television and chair of the Department of Theater.
+Michael Hackett is a professor in the School of Theater, Film and Television.
 He has directed for the Royal Opera, Covent Garden; the Royal Theatre of The Hague; the Centrum Sztuki Studio and Dramatyczny Theatre in Warsaw; the Los Angeles Philharmonic at the Hollywood Bowl; the Los Angeles Opera (children’s series); Musica Angelica in Santa Monica; the Geffen Playhouse; and nine radio productions for L.A.
 Theater Works.

 Professor Hackett taught at the London Academy of Music and Dramatic Art for three years, where he co-designed and instituted a music-drama program and gave a series of lecture/demonstrations for the Royal College of Music.
 He has also given workshops for the Royal Scottish Academy of Music and Drama.
 From 1995-2006, he conducted Greek chorus workshops and performances for the National Theater Institute at the Eugene O'Neill Memorial Theater Center in Waterford, Conn.